davesnuthouse/RedGuild/README.md

 NOTE - YOU SHOULD ONLY USE THE RELEASE VERSION ON CURSEFORGE.
 THE LUA LISTED HERE IS IN DEVELOPMENT

+Required Showstopper function:
+* Prevent out of date editors from syncing at all

 Features to deliver ASAP:
 * Revisit audit log now that sync is working